🧪the science

 The longevity research protocol

-The pump.science protocol lets anyone propose a chemical compound or combination that could extend human healthspan for experimental testing.
-If an intervention passes basic safety checks, it launches as a token to enable fundraising.
+The pump.science protocol lets anyone propose a chemical compound or combination for testing.
+Each intervention launches as a token to enable research fundraising.
 Once the token reaches a funding threshold, it advances to animal testing.

 To determine whether a compound has longevity potential, it follows this research protocol:

-Worms (C. elegans): The compound or placebo is administered to ~60 worms each, testing for lifespan extension.
+Worms (C. elegans): The intervention or placebo is administered to ~60 worms each, testing whether the intervention increases the lifespan of the worms.

-Negative Geotaxi study: Flies are tapped to the bottom of a vial, and their climbing speed and distance are measured over time.
+Flies (Drosophila): 45 flies receive intervention or control, and are tested for both lifespan and movement, assayed by negative geotaxi, where flies are tapped to the bottom of a vial, and their climbing speed and distance are measured over time.

 Humans: Final testing using decentralized human trials, using longevity biomarkers.